 View the Questionnaire(s) and reporting guide(s).

-a) For every item priced at a given purchase source, an average price is calculated.
+a) For every product priced at a given purchase source, an average price is calculated.
 The average price calculation requires adjustments for measures and sizes, and for some sources, transportation, packing, insurance charges, etc. must be added.

-b) The average price for each source is converted to Canadian dollars using the exchange rate in effect for each post's applicable currency at the time the survey is conducted.
+b) The average product price for each source is converted to Canadian dollars using the exchange rate in effect for each post's applicable currency at the time the survey is conducted.

 The calculated indexes each reported source, are combined to create the Post Index for the location.

 Once established, every Post Index undergoes monthly review, to assess its accuracy in consideration of exchange rate movements and changes in Ottawa-Gatineau prices and price change at the Post.
 This information is based on host country national statistical indicators (Consumer Price Index, record number 2301, or similarly named indexes), data from international organizations, and economic or price information received from the post.

 Statistics Canada is prohibited by law from releasing any data which would divulge information obtained under the Statistics Act that relates to any identifiable person, business or organization without the prior knowledge or the consent in writing of that person, business or organization.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 Although price data collected outside of Canada are not subject to the Statistics Act, respondents are given the same guarantee of confidentiality as if the data were collected in Canada.
 Price data are converted to price indexes and data are released such that it is not possible to identify the price data of the suppliers of the raw price information.